oscarhiggott/PyMatching/README.md

 ## Attribution

-When using PyMatching for research, please cite the BlossomV dependency:
+When using PyMatching for research, you should cite the BlossomV dependency:

         Vladimir Kolmogorov.
 "Blossom V: A new implementation of a minimum cost perfect matching algorithm."
         In Mathematical Programming Computation (MPC), July 2009, 1(1):43-67.